Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 ### Why Have a Player at all?

 The data chip inserted into Johnny was damaged.
-Likely the ground pins.
+[Likely the ground pins](./Research/Around%20The%20City/time-as-a-loop.md#heat-magenta-memory-interference-patterns).
 Between the incomplete data and the voltage overflowing into the pins, there isn't much to "soulkill" into the chip intended for Johnny's psyche.

 It requires the human element to be the scalpel.
 To navigate the insanity of a projected dystopian city being flooded with interference and feedback loops.
-The software knows this, and recognizes the player as the necessary human element when looking at V. The element needed when automation has run out of road.
+The software Alt recognizes the player as the necessary human element when looking at V. The element needed when automation has run out of road.

 ### Judgement

 We eventually reach a point that Johnny's engram is completely patched.
 No longer a patient etherized upon the table.
 No more half deserted streets.
+Through our guidance, V joins Alt in the datastream on the final merge.

 V might have been the dreamer, but it was always Johnny's dream.
 Johnny's body.
 This newly refurbished engram isn't quite Johnny, and it isn't quite V. It's a